-Volunteers experienced in logistics, billeting, catering, event management, communication and promotions and finance including fundraising, headed up groups working toward meeting the immediate goals of the event and also the longer term
+Volunteers experienced in logistics, billeting, catering, event management, communication and promotions and finance including fundraising, headed up groups working toward meeting the immediate goals of the event and also the longer term objectives of the WYD Project.

 The preparation

 Organisers recognised early in the project that a key to the smooth running of the event was the need to set up WYD coordinators in every parish, school and group/ movement in the Archdiocese.